Desiderius Erasmus Foundation: Leadership and board

 Since March 2018, former MP Erika Steinbach is president of the DES.
 She had left Angela Merkel's Christian Democratic Union party (CDU) in 2017 in protest over the chancellor's open door migration policy.

-The foundation has a board of advisors (Kuratorium) chaired by Max Otte, a professor of economics and investment fund manager who is still a member of the CDU.
-On the board, there are four MPs of AfD and several academics with different backgrounds, such as economists (like Otte or Joachim Starbatty) and legal scholars (like Karl Albrecht Schachtschneider and Alfred-Maurice de Zayas, a US citizen), historians (Karlheinz Weißmann and Lothar Höbelt and others), theologians (like the Dominican father and professor of Christian social ethics Wolfgang Ockenfels) and also several natural scientists, but also some artists and writers or the German-Lebanese film maker Imad Karim who is known for his views critical of Islam.
-Furthermore, there is also one former member of the Central Council of Jews in Germany, Wolfgang Fuhl, sitting on the advisory board.
-A couple of board members where formerly affiliated with the CDU, one is a former SPD MP Angelika Barbe, others had connections with small right wing parties.

 Financing

 DES finances their operations with private donations and membership fees.

 In their party program, the AfD criticizes that the other parties represented in the Bundestag have given their affiliated foundations now more than 600 million Euro funding from the federal budget per year.
-This, they claim, is a breach of the Federal Constitutional Courts cap's on state financing for parties.
+This, they claim, is a breach of the Federal Constitutional Court’s cap on state financing for parties.

 The newcomer party wants to limit state financing of parties and their foundations.
 Party chairman Alexander Gauland claimed it was his "political end goal" to abolish the system of state financed political foundations.

 So far, the DES has not received public funds, since it is sitting in the German parliament, the Bundestag, only since 2017, one term.
 It is expected that the DES will get a share of the other party's foundations public financing if the AfD gets elected into the Bundestag a second time.
-In 2017 the German weekly newspaper ’’Die Zeit’’ estimated that the foundation could ultimately get as much as 80 million Euros of public funds.
+In 2017 the German weekly newspaper Die Zeit estimated that the foundation could ultimately get as much as 80 million euros of public funds.
 Funding is likely to be substantially lower.
-After a first funding request of 1.4 million Euros was rejected by the Ministry of the Interior, the foundation has started legal action.
+After a first funding request of 1.4 million euros was rejected by the Ministry of the Interior, the foundation has started legal action.